ICNA new header logo min

 Neurology Through Art & Time

 Infants are attracted to music and infant-directed singing appears to be ubiquitous across cultures.
-Here I will first discuss the characteristics of ID singing and infants’ responses.
-I will then present some research showing how the rhythms of ID singing modulate infants’ visual attention, followed by our recent work showing that the bi-directional dynamics between infants and caregivers differ during music and speech interactions.
-Finally, I will present some studies on how musicians communicate non-verbally to coordinate during music making together, and the social effects on audiences.
+This session first discusses the characteristics of infant-directed singing and infants’ responses.
+It then presents research showing how the rhythms of infant-directed singing modulate infants’ visual attention, followed by recent work showing that the bi-directional dynamics between infants and caregivers differ during music and speech interactions.
+Finally, the session explores how musicians communicate non-verbally to coordinate during music-making together, and the social effects on audiences.

 Viewer Review